Introduction

 Extrinsic stains accumulate on the enamel surface over time.
 These stains are caused by chromogens — colour-producing compounds found in certain foods, drinks, and tobacco.
 Professional whitening agents, typically containing hydrogen peroxide or carbamide peroxide, work by breaking down these chromogen molecules through an oxidation process, which lightens the appearance of the tooth.

 Intrinsic stains sit deeper within the tooth structure, sometimes within the dentine itself.
 These can be caused by factors such as certain medications taken during tooth development, excessive fluoride exposure, or trauma.
-Intrinsic staining may not respond to standard whitening and may require alternative cosmetic approaches such as porcelain veneers.
+Intrinsic staining may not respond to standard whitening and may require alternative cosmetic approaches.

 Over time, new extrinsic stains naturally accumulate on the enamel, which is why whitening results gradually diminish.
 This is a normal process and does not indicate any damage to the teeth.